vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 	/usr/sbin/hostapd-rt
 	/etc/hostapd.conf-rt

-Since its hard to define when to use which you always try both combinations in case of troubles.
+Since it's hard to define when to use which, you always try both combinations in case of troubles.
 To start AP automatically:

 1. Edit /etc/init.d/hostapd and add/alter location of your conf file **DAEMON_CONF=/etc/hostapd.conf** and binary **DAEMON_SBIN=/usr/sbin/hostapd**
 2. Link **/etc/network/interfaces.hostapd** to **/etc/network/interfaces**